ostinsolo/Audio-Engineer-Sound-Design-LLM/QA-DistillBert/README.md

   - [`Capstone_3_Presentation.pdf`](docs/Capstone_3_Presentation.pdf): A PDF version of the capstone project presentation slides.
   - [`Project Proposal.docx`](docs/Project_Proposal.docx): The initial project proposal document, outlining the project's objectives and intended deliverables.

-- [`images/`](images/): The "images" folder contains various plots and charts generated throughout the project.

 Feel free to explore these resources to gain a deeper understanding of the project's implementation, findings, and deliverables.